Panimal64/EnchantedFortress-TestingProject/README.md

+#
+This is a clone of Enchanted Fortress from https://github.com/subchannel13/EnchantedFortress.
+This version is being used for a base for a software testing class project

 # Enchanted Fortress

 A simple game inspired by Age of Castles.
 Distribute your population to farming, construction, guard duty and scholarship, survive demon invasion and find the way to banish them forever.